camica-bit/fitness-tracker-ai/README.md

 - Network latency may affect speed
 - Gemini API rate limits (free tier: 15 requests/minute)

-## 📄 License

-This hackathon MVP is provided as-is for educational and demonstration purposes.

 ## 🙋 Support

 For issues or questions: